vikas2444290/superstore-sales-dashboard-powerbi/README.md

-# 📊 Super Store Sales Dashboard (Power BI)
+# 📊 Super Store Sales Dashboard | Power BI

 ## Overview

-An interactive Power BI dashboard built to analyze retail sales performance, customer segments, shipping modes, regional trends, and future sales forecasts.
+This project is an interactive Power BI dashboard built using the Super Store dataset to analyze sales performance, profit trends, customer segments, shipping modes, and regional performance.

-The dashboard enables business stakeholders to monitor KPIs, identify profitable categories, compare regional performance, and forecast future sales using historical transaction data.
+The dashboard provides business insights through interactive visualizations and includes a 15-day sales forecasting model for future trend analysis.

 ---

 ## Business Problem

-Retail businesses generate large amounts of sales data but often struggle to:
+Retail businesses generate large amounts of transactional data but often struggle to answer questions such as:

-- Track overall sales performance
+- Which region generates the highest sales?
-- Identify profitable product categories
+- Which product categories are most profitable?
-- Compare regional performance
-- Understand customer purchasing behavior
+- How do customer segments contribute to revenue?
-- Forecast future demand

-This dashboard provides a centralized analytical solution for data-driven decision making.
+- Which shipping modes are most frequently used?
+- What are the expected sales trends in the near future?

+This dashboard helps transform raw sales data into actionable insights for better business decision-making.

 ---

-## Tools & Technologies
+## Tools & Technologies Used

 - Power BI
 - Power Query
 - DAX
 - Data Modeling
+- Data Visualization
 - Time Series Forecasting
-- Data Visualization

 ---

-## Key KPIs
+## Key Metrics Tracked

 - Total Sales
-- Total Orders
 - Total Profit
-- Regional Performance
+- Total Quantity Sold
+- Number of Orders
+- Sales by Region
-- Category Analysis
+- Sales by Category
+- Sales by Sub-Category
-- Customer Segment Analysis
+- Sales by Customer Segment
+- Sales by Payment Mode
-- Shipping Mode Analysis
+- Sales by Shipping Mode
 - State-wise Sales Distribution
-- 15-Day Sales Forecast

 ---